LBC-LNBio/pyKVFinder/docs/_sources/plugins/pymol/index.rst.txt

 .. image:: images/results_tab_4.png
     :width: 800

-|

 .. note::

     The surface points are colored based on the closest amino acid to it.
-The Eisenberg & Weiss hydrophobicity scale :cite:p:`eisenbergweiss` ranges from -1.42 (highly hydrophobic) to 2.6 (highly hydrophilic).
+The Eisenberg & Weiss hydrophobicity scale ranges from -1.42 (highly hydrophobic) to 2.6 (highly hydrophilic).

 Changing cavity boundary
 ^^^^^^^^^^^^^^^^^^^^^^^^